Skip to footer content

 Next cell

-The code is very simple, clean and clear.
-The range of cells can be referenced with simple syntax as shown in foreach loop: sheet["A2:A6"] and each cell can be iterated using a for loop to get its value.
+The code is very simple, clean, and clear.
+The range of cells can be referenced with simple syntax as shown in a foreach loop: sheet["A2:A6"] and each cell can be iterated to get its value.
 Here, you will see the names in column A from row 2 to row 6 on the console output:

-For more detail on reading and writing to cell values, check this tutorial read Excel file in C# example.
+For more details on reading and writing to cell values, check this tutorial read Excel file in C# example.

-IronXL can be used to read excel sheets at once using Rows and Columns indexes.
-The following IronXL code samples helps to get the entire excel files data in the same format on the console output:
+IronXL can be used to read Excel sheets at once using Rows and Columns indexes.
+The following IronXL code samples help to get the entire Excel file data in the same format on the console output:

 WorkBook workbook = WorkBook.Load("test.xlsx");